Here’s how a normal project start-up goes:

 - Everyone is stressed out and in panic.

-- The IT supplier gets fired and a new IT supplier takes over.
-The new IT supplier concludes that the previous one was incompetent, everything is useless, and that the project should start over.
+- The software developer gets fired and a new developer takes over.
+The new developer concludes that the previous one was incompetent, everything is useless, and that the project should start over.

-- The project is in ruins, and the customer loses a lot of money.
+- The project is in ruins, and the client loses a lot of money.